Evidence Tools

 Approach.
 Use mobile dental clinics to perform preventive care for individuals who otherwise would not have access to services

 Overview.
 Research indicates that expanded insurance coverage needs to be partnered with oral-health-workforce and delivery site expansion to achieve further progress.[1]
 To increase access to oral health care, oral health professionals have been deployed to work in mobile sites and school-based health centers.
-Mobile oral health care programs can increase the availability of both preventive and restorative oral health care for individuals who otherwise do not have access oral health care.[2]
-Increasingly sophisticated portable imaging technologies and treatment modalities have evolved to enable oral health professionals to provide a range of oral health services in community settings using portable equipment for in mobile vans equipped with fixed dental suites.[3]
+Mobile oral health care programs can increase the availability of both preventive and restorative oral health care for individuals who otherwise do not have access to oral health care.[2]
+Increasingly sophisticated portable imaging technologies and treatment modalities have evolved to enable oral health professionals to provide a range of oral health services in community settings using portable equipment or in mobile vans equipped with fixed dental suites.[3]

 Access the peer-reviewed evidence through the MCH Digital Library or related evidence source.
-(Read more about understanding evidence ratings).

 Outcome Components.
 This strategy has shown to have impact on the following outcomes (Read more about these categories):